KQM-git/TCL/docs/characters/pyro/klee.md

 * MV/s are calculated using the shortest possible frames without any animation cancels, for different cancels see [below](#frames).
 * Klee's normal and charged attacks have the **blunt** attribute allowing them to break shields like claymores.
-* 3 hits / 2.5s ICD, shared with Elemental Skill
+* Standard ICD, shared with Elemental Skill
 * Enemies struck by Klee's charged attack will be staggered or launched.

 </TabItem>